Abstract Factory Design Pattern in C#

 Step 3: Creating Abstract Factory

 Here, we need to create an interface for operations that will create AbstractProduct objects.
 In our example, it is going to be IVehicleFactory.
 So, create a class file with the name IVehicleFactory.cs and then copy and paste the following.
 As you can see, this class contains two methods.
 The CreateBike method will create different variants of Bikes, whereas the CreateCar method will create different variants of Cars.
-The point you need to remember is here, we are only declaring the methods and returning the type of these two methods to be abstract products, i.e., ICar and IBike.
+The point you need to remember is that we are only declaring the methods and returning the type of these two methods to be abstract products, i.e., ICar and IBike.
 Hence, from the child classes, we can create different objects (objects of subclasses of ICar and IBike).

 namespace AbstractFactoryDesignPattern